jaedmisten/IEL-SE-2/README.md

 A live version of this web application can be viewed here: http://distance.techgeekgalaxy.com

 This was written with the following:
-Laravel 8
+Laravel 8,
-MySQL
+MySQL,
-jQuery 3.6
+jQuery 3.6,
 Bootstrap 5.1.3

 This web app accepts two or more zipcodes and calculates the distance to travel